ColinDuquesnoy/QDarkStyleSheet/README.md

 ## License

 This project is licensed under the MIT license.
-Imagens contained in this project are licensed under CC-BY license.
+Images contained in this project are licensed under CC-BY license.

 For more information see [LICENSE](LICENSE.md) file.